IgniteUI/igniteui-xplat-docs/doc/en/components/inputs/switch.md

 # $Platform$ Switch

-$ProductName$ Switch component is a binary choice selection component that behaves similarly to the switch component in iOS.
+The $ProductName$ Switch component is a binary choice selection component that behaves similarly to the switch component in iOS.

 <div class="divider"></div>

-## Switch Example
+## $Platform$ Switch Example

 <code-view style="height:200px"
            data-demos-base-url="{environment:demosBaseUrl}"